How Much Money to Start Forex Trading — Realistic Guide 2026

 - The RBI (Reserve Bank of India) sets limits on outward remittances

-- The People Also Ask data for this keyword in India (2026-03-24 SERP) shows traders asking about starting with INR 500 — technically possible with offshore brokers, but practically very constrained as analyzed above
+- Traders are commonly asking about starting with INR 500 — technically possible with offshore brokers, but practically very constrained as analyzed above

 This section is for informational purposes.
 Regulatory compliance for Indian residents should be verified with qualified Indian legal counsel.